-This document identifies the policy and procedures of Greater Wellington in respect of treasury management activities.
+This document identifies the policy and procedures of the Council in respect of treasury management activities.

-The policy has not been prepared to cover other aspects of Greater Wellington's operations, particularly transactional banking management, systems of internal control and financial management.
-Other policies and procedures of Greater Wellington cover these matters.
+The policy has not been prepared to cover other aspects of the Council's operations, particularly transactional banking management, systems of internal control and financial management.
+Other policies and procedures of the Council cover these matters.
 Planning tools and mechanisms are also outside of the scope of this policy.